ScottMorse/PyMusician/README.md

 `self.symbol` refers to the original symbol string used when making the chord.

 ### Root
-`self.root` is a Note object of the root of the chord.
+`self.root` is a <a href="#the-note-class">Note</a> object of the root of the chord.

 ### Quality
 `self.quality` is a triadic or base quality given to the chord as a string, such as "Major", "Minor", "Augmented", "Diminished", "5"(for 'power chords'), etc.

 ### Intervals
-After the chord's root, quality, and extensions are parsed in initialization, `self.intervals` is a string of interval flags (such as used in the Interval class) separated by spaces, such as "M3 P5" for a major triad.
+After the chord's root, quality, and extensions are parsed in initialization, `self.intervals` is a string of interval flags (such as used in the <a href="#the-interval-class">Interval</a> class) separated by spaces, such as "M3 P5" for a major triad.

 ### **Spelling**
-`self.spelling`, like the Mode property, is a list spelling Note instances that make up the chord, including the root.
+`self.spelling`, like the <a href="#spelling">Mode</a> property, is a list spelling Note instances that make up the chord, including the root.
 Also, like in a Mode instance, iterating over the Chord object itself is the same as iterating over its spelling property.

 ```python
 from pymusician import Note, Chord